kshitisha/caffeinatedbykshitisha/README.md

-This website is my undergraduate project.
-I do not own any of the pictures used.
-These pictures were obtained from Pinterest and Google.
-The sole purpose of this website is to provide users with a rich coffee experience.
+I built this website for my undergraduate project!
+The pictures are all from Pinterest and Google (not mine).
+My aim is to create a website that gives you a truly satisfying coffee experience.